nhost/nhost/dashboard/README.md

 Most of the end-to-end tests require access to an Nhost test user and a live project.
 You can register one and create a test project on the [Nhost Dashboard](https://app.nhost.io/).

 Next, you need to create a project.
-Make sure to copy the workspace name, project name, and project admin secret and save them in `.env.test`:
+Create a `.env.test` file with the following variables:

 ```
 NHOST_TEST_DASHBOARD_URL=<test_dashboard_url>